Cottage | 2 bedrooms | sleeps 4

 A superb beamed lounge, looking out across the river, with electric stove, comfortable sofas, T.V., DVD and CD/tape/radio.
 A brilliant dining kitchen with lovely colours and lighting, hardwood floor, hob, oven, fridge, dishwasher and substantial oak table and chairs.
 A utility room with automatic washer/dryer.
 A lovely double bedroom with oak bed and furniture, en-suite shower room with shower and W.C. super linen and towels.
 A similar quality but smaller twin bedroom.
 A traditional panelled bathroom with bath /shower over and W.C.

 Linen and towels are provided.
 Central heating, fuel and power are included.
 A cot and high chair can be requested.
 There is a small front garden and a paved rear patio with furniture.
-Parking is available on the quiet lane outside the cottage.
+Parking is available on the quiet lane right outside the cottage.
 Pets and smoking are not permitted.
 Access for people with disabilities may be difficult.

 |Size||Sleeps up to 4, 2 bedrooms|